Primary (Pre-K and Kindergarten)

-The Primary Classroom curriculum consists of a three year cycle for children ages 3 – 6.
+The Primary Classroom curriculum consists of a three-year cycle for children ages 3 – 6.

-Hours for Primary Half Day classes are 8 AM– 11:30 AM.
+Hours for Half-Day classes are 8 – 11:30 AM.

-Hours for Primary Full Day classes are 8 AM – 2:30 PM.
+Hours for Full-Day classes are 8 AM – 2:30 PM.

-Daily enrichments include: French, Spanish, Music, Art, Yoga, Gardening, Cooking, Coding and Robotics.
+Daily enrichments include French, Spanish, Music, Art, Yoga, Gardening, Cooking, Coding, and Robotics.